-Zimbabwe in 10 numbers
+10 numbers that tell the story of Zimbabwe

 A brief period of recovery between 2009 and 2012 has now faltered and the economy faces serious challenges, says the World Bank.
 Growth has slowed sharply from an average 8% from 2009 to 2012, caused by shifts in trade and a series of major droughts.

-President Mugabe has always blamed Zimbabwe's economic problems on a plot by Western countries, led by the UK, to oust him because of his seizure of white-owned farms.
+Mr Mugabe always blamed Zimbabwe's economic problems on a plot by Western countries, led by the UK, to oust him because of his seizure of white-owned farms.

 74% = the population living on less than $5.50 a day